Vitamin B1 Whole Blood Test

 The Vitamin B1 Whole Blood Test measures levels of vitamin B1 in the blood.

-Thiamine, or vitamin B1, is involved in a number of functions in the body, including nervous system (axonal conduction) and muscular functioning (electrolyte flow in these cells), carbohydrate metabolism, enzymatic processes, and production of hydrochloric acid needed for digestion.
+Thiamine, or vitamin B1, is involved in a number of functions in the body, including the nervous system (axonal conduction) and muscular functioning (electrolyte flow in these cells), carbohydrate metabolism, enzymatic processes, and production of hydrochloric acid needed for digestion.

 Low levels of thiamine reflect malabsorption states, poor nutritional status, or inadequate oral intake, while high levels suggest excessive intake or absorption issues.
 Conditions that increase the risk of vitamin B1 deficiency include the following: